-The AMMPS 60 kW generator set provides limited remote operation capabilities through interface with an International Business Machine (IBM)-compatible Personal Computer (PC).
+The AMMPS 30 kW generator sets provide limited remote operation capabilities through interface with an International Business Machine (IBM)-compatible Personal Computer (PC).
 The operational status of the generator set can be monitored, battleshort conditions can be set and released, and emergency stop can be executed from up to a 250-foot (ft) (76.2-meter (m)) distance.
 Loss of signal between the remote monitoring site and the generator set does not adversely affect the generator set operation.

-The DCS display is a colored Liquid Crystal Display (LCD) with a 6.5-inch (in) (165.1-millimeter (mm)), diagonal viewing area.
+The DCS display is a colored Liquid Crystal Display (LCD) with a 6.5-inch (in) (165.1-millimeter (mm)) diagonal viewing area.
 It provides a combination of switches and LCD soft keys to allow the operator and maintainer to control the generator set.

-SKID ASSEMBLY (Figure 4)
+SKID ASSEMBLY

+Figure 4.
+Skid.

-The housing sits on a steel skid that extends beyond the housing walls by approximately 0.39 in (10 mm).
+The housing sits on a steel skid (Figure 4) that extends beyond the housing walls by approximately 0.39 in (10 mm).
 The engine and AC generator are directly mounted to the skid with the focus toward the roll inertia axis.
 This improves vibration isolation.
 The skid is equipped with forklift pockets for transportation capability.
-The skid base has drains located between the forklift pockets on each side for draining liquids from the generator set.
+The skid base has drains located between the fork lift pockets on each side for draining liquids from the generator set.